-The transfer of this key takes effect in physical world, due to which agents and spies are often tasked with exchanging envelopes in a style akin to spy movies.
+The transfer of the encryption keys (777743 in the example above) takes effect in physical world, due to which agents and spies are often tasked with exchanging envelopes in a style akin to spy movies.

 Section 84A of the Information Technology (Amendment) Act, 2008 permits the Central Government to prescribe encryption standards and methods to secure electronic communications, and promote e-governance & e-commerce.
 There is no dedicated law on encryption methods or standards.
 The sectoral regulations in the banking, finance and telecom industries define minimum standards to be used in transactions.

-In the next post we head towards Understanding Asymmetric Cryptography, Public Key, Private Key and the RSA Algorithm.
+In the next post we head towards Understanding Asymmetric Cryptography, Public Key, Private Key and the RSA Algorithm where I show you how secure communication can take place without any key exchange.
 If you have doubts or questions about the technology or the law please feel free to post it here: Questions.